 Bastille was once a prison in Paris, France.
 It was used to contain prisoners of the State before trial and direct prisoners of the king who couldn’t apply for an appeal.
 In the late 18th century, it stopped being used as a prison.
 Instead, it was used as a storage space for ammunition; namely gunpowder.
 It was also a symbol of the unfair rule of the monarchy.

 When the people of France decided to arm themselves, they had the weapon, but they lacked ammunition.
 Hence, they decided to go to Bastille and steal the ammunition belonging to the State.
-A large mob of citizens gathered outside Bastille with various weapons in their hand, demanding for the gate to be opened.
+A large mob of citizens gathered outside Bastille with various weapons in their hands, demanding for the gate to be opened.
 The keeper of Bastille at that time, Governor de Launay, opened the gates of Bastille to avoid a massacre.
 This gesture, however, was misunderstood by the frenzied mob.
 The citizens, with their weapons, rushed into the Bastille and killed the French Guards along with Governor de Launay, whose head was then stuck on a pike and brandished across the city of Paris.

 The storming of Bastille was the first rebellious attack on the monarchy.
 On later examination, leaders of the new French Republic found it to be a perfect date to celebrate a festival designed to reinforce the country’s national identity and foster unity among people.
 We now recognize this festival as Bastille Day.